JessicaNathany/the-office.api/README.md

 5. The application will start listening on http://localhost:5000 <br/><br/>

-## API Documentation 📝 <br/>
-The API endpoints are documented using Swagger

-Open a web browser and navigate to http://localhost:5000/swagger.
-This will display the Swagger UI, which provides a user-friendly interface for exploring the API endpoints.
-The API provides the following endpoints:<br/>

-- GET /characters - retrieves a list of all characters in The Office.
-- GET /characters/{id} - retrieves a specific character by ID.
-- GET /episodes - retrieves a list of all episodes in The Office.
-- GET /episodes/{id} - retrieves a specific episode by ID.
-- GET /quotes/characters/{id} - retrieves a list of all better frases for specific character in The Office.<br/><br/>
-update...

 ## Current features: <br/>
 - GET /characters - retrieves a list of all characters in The Office.